 Another reason women might consider this type of loan is to avoid informing their spouse they want a divorce before the divorce petition has been filed.
 Withdrawing funds from a joint account would probably raise red flags, while loan proceeds could be used to open a new account and pay for divorce-related bills without your spouse knowing.

 Not everyone is a good fit for a divorce loan.
-To repay the loan, you'll need a sound strategy in place to repay the loan.
-This may entail re-entering the workforce or getting a better paying job and considering what your financial situation will be after divorce.
+First of all, you’ll need a realistic plan for repaying the loan.
+This might entail re-entering the workforce or getting a better paying job and considering what your financial situation will be after divorce.
 You might even have to take on a second job or sell assets to ensure you can pay off the loan.

 If you're considering taking out a personal loan to pay for your divorce, do your research and compare your choices.
-Loan amounts, terms, interest rates, and fees can differ significantly from one lender to another.
-It's also a good idea to compare other lenders, such as credit unions and online lenders.
+This includes comparing other lenders, such as online lenders and credit unions.
+Interest rates, terms, and fees can differ significantly from one lender to another, so it pays to compare.

-Before you ask for a personal loan to cover your divorce costs, you need to meet some requirements.
+Before applying for a personal loan to cover your divorce costs, you’ll need to meet some requirements.

 You may have alternative options if you don't want to take out a personal loan to cover your divorce costs.